 One of our very favorite snacks is hummus!
 We make at least a batch every week and it's a go-to for dipping, spreading, and adding to dinners.
 I'm firmly convinced that hummus makes every meal better!
 With two little girls in the house (and a preschooler who is excited about anything his big sisters are excited about!), anything pink is a huge hit.
-I go all out with pink foods on Valentine's Day, from our favorite Pink Smoothie Bowl to their favorite Homemade Pink Juice to Creamy Pink Pasta for dinner!
+I go all out with pink foods on Valentine's Day, from our favorite Pink Smoothie Bowl to ABC Juice (apples, beets and carrots) to Creamy Pink Pasta for dinner!
 Since I am all about a theme, I had to add a pink snack into the rotation...and this Creamy Beet Hummus came to be!
 The savory, slightly sweet yet earthy beets pair so well with bright lemon, nutty tahini, and hearty chickpeas.

 Creamy Beet Hummus Ingredients

 This is a pretty classic hummus recipe!
 The only main difference is the beet, which is of course added for that incredible bright pink color and a subtle, earthy flavor that shocked me with how delicious it was.

 - Beet - I used a beet that was about 2.5 inches in diameter, peeled with the ends trimmed.
 The beet should be cooked, peeled and cooled to room temperature before you put it in the blender.

 - Chickpeas - Drain and rinse one can of chickpeas (also called garbanzo beans) or cook them from dried.
 I always have chickpeas in my pantry...I go through them so fast!